Figuring out how to create an online course can be daunting. You might be ready to share your knowledge, but how exactly will you do it?

 Another thing to notice is the lack of ads in the search.
 That means if you ever wanted to do any paid advertising, the market would be wide open for you.

-If your search says competition is medium to high, that doesn’t mean you have to move on to something else.
+If your search says competition is high, that doesn’t mean you have to move on to something else.
 That just means that you will really have to leverage your passion to stand out.

-So if you already have a niche in mind that you are passionate about don’t let the fear of competition stop you from sharing it.
+So, if you already have a niche in mind that you are passionate about don’t let the fear of competition stop you from sharing it.

 The possibilities are endless.

 Now that you have a course topic and niche, it’s time to take the next step in online course creation: defining your target audience.

 One of the biggest pitfalls of new business owners is trying to appeal to everyone, but you can’t make everyone happy.
 The more you can narrow in on a group of people, the better your course will sell.